temmyscope/Altvel/readme.md

 	=> Generates csrf token for each page to improve security against cross-site request forgery

-	=> Together with the user_navbar array in Config.php, NavBar with dropdowns can be automatically generated

 	=> Generates CSRF-secured Form using  Array construct passed to generateForm static method

-### In order to access data sent to the View renderer, use $dataSource variable;
-##

 ### Database Creation, Migrations & Populations